 Jim Champion’s astute questions encourage readers to use Batchelor’s reissue of the Buddha’s teachings to reflect more deeply on the lives they’re leading, the individuals they’re becoming, and the world we inhabit.

 Use this workbook to run a course for your sangha, or to deepen your own understanding of After Buddhism.

-We will be setting up an online store on this website that will enable people to purchase individual copies of the book as a paperback, and in Kindle, PDF and ePub formats.
-We will also be encouraging you to buy small quantities of the paperback for course use at a discount.
-The book is also available on Amazon, Book Depository and elsewhere.
+We have an online store on this website where you can purchase individual copies of the book as a paperback, and in Kindle, PDF and ePub formats.
+You can also buy small quantities of the paperback for course use at a discount through our online store.
+The book is also available through your local bookshop as well as on Amazon, Book Depository and elsewhere.

 How to use this workbook

 Read a chapter of After Buddhism: a workbook.

 Read the corresponding chapter (or part chapter) of Stephen Batchelor’s After Buddhism.

 Return to the workbook and go through the questions at the end of the chapter you just read, either on your own or with others.

 you can take A LOOK AT OUR KICKSTARTER at